UniCode: Augmenting Evaluation for Code Reasoning: Benchmark Curation and Leaderboard

-This section describes how we construct the benchmark produced by our UniCode framework and how we validate the resulting problems and test suites.
-We first detail the data sources and curation pipeline used to assemble the benchmark, then report a human study assessing problem quality and clarity.
+This section describes the construction and validation of the UniCode benchmark.
+We first present our data curation pipeline and a human study evaluating problem quality, followed by a comprehensive leaderboard overview.